A fast Monte Carlo scheme for additive processes and option pricing: Numerical results

 We do not desire a method that performs well either only OTM or only ITM.
-We want a MC that prices accurately options with any moneyness: for this reason, we consider the 30 European call options with moneyness in a regular grid with range $\sqrt{t}(-0.2,0.2)$.
-The method error is assessed in terms of the maximum error in absolute value (MAX) and the average over the 30 MC standard deviation (SD).\\ Monte Carlo error is often decomposed into bias and variance \citep[see e.g.,][Section 1.1.3, pp.9-18]{glasserman2004monte}.
+We want a MC that prices accurately options with any moneyness: for this reason, we consider 30 European call options with moneyness in a regular grid with range $\sqrt{t}(-0.2,0.2)$.\\ Monte Carlo error is often decomposed into bias and variance \citep[see e.g.,][Section 1.1.3, pp.9-18]{glasserman2004monte}.
 In this paper, we aim to reduce the bias error, but it is relevant to take into account also the variance.
 For a large number of simulations, confidence intervals estimated via MC are directly linked to this quantity \citep[see e.g.,][ch.1, eq.(1.10), p.10]{glasserman2004monte}.
-In our case, since we are considering the average error over 30 call options, we consider the average standard deviation $SD$ as a rough estimate of the variance error in the estimated prices.
+In our case, since we are considering the average error over 30 call options, the bias is assessed in terms of the maximum error in absolute value (MAX) wrt the exact price, while the variance is estimated with the average over the 30 MC standard deviations ($SD$).
 When the maximum error is below SD we can infer that the error on bias has been dealt with correctly.
-In all considered cases, SD is of the order of 0.1 bp.\\
+In all considered cases, SD is of the order of 0.1 bp and significantly above the Lewis-FFT-S error if $M> 8$.
+We observe such a low SD because we are using $10^7$ trials.\\